Method for detector description transformation to Unity and application in BESIII: Detector geometry and visualization

 \subsection{Visualization of detector and events}

-One important application of detector description is to visualize it so that the users can have a distinct view to better understand the HEP detectors.
-It is extremely important at the stage of detector conceptual design and detector commissioning.
-In combination with the event visualization, the event display provides a powerful tool to demonstrate the detector response to the particles, which plays an essential role in offline software development and physics analysis.
+One important application of detector description is to visualize it so that users can have a distinct view to better understand HEP detectors.
+This is extremely important at the stages of detector conceptual design and commissioning.
+In combination with event visualization, event display provides a powerful tool to demonstrate the detector response to particles, which plays an essential role in offline software development and physics analysis.

-However, as part of traditional industry design, Computer Aided Design (CAD)~\cite{CAD} has been dominant in several stages of an HEP experiment, including detector design, construction and commissioning.
-There have always been difficulties in sharing the 3D modeling information between CAD and HEP offline software, since they belong to two quite different fields, industrial design and high energy physics, respectively.
+However, as part of the traditional industrial design, computer-aided design (CAD)~\cite{CAD} has been dominant in several stages of HEP experiments, including detector design, construction, and commissioning.
+There have always been difficulties in sharing 3D modeling information between the CAD and HEP offline software because they belong to two different fields, industrial design and HEP experimentation, respectively.

-In HEP experiments, physicists used to develop the detector description and event visualization tool in HEP offline software.
-In the offline framework, the developers can make full use of the detector geometry service and event data model to retrieve the corresponding information.
-The event display tools are usually based on the popular HEP software Geant4 or ROOT, whose visualization functions are friendly to HEP users and are naturally convenient for visualization software development.
+In HEP experiments, physicists usually develop detector descriptions and event visualization tools in the HEP offline software.
+In offline software, developers can make full use of the detector geometry service and event data model to retrieve the corresponding information.
+Event display tools are typically based on commonly used HEP software, Geant4 or ROOT, whose visualization functions are friendly to HEP users and are naturally convenient for visualization software development.
 For example, the BESIII event display software is based on the infrastructure visualization function of ROOT.
-With the upgrade of ROOT and its EVE package~\cite{ROOT_EVE}, the development of event display tool becomes more convenient.
-Several recent HEP experiments, such as ALICE~\cite{ALICE}, CMS~\cite{CMS}, JUNO~\cite{JUNO} and Mu2e~\cite{Mu2e}, have developed the event display software based on ROOT EVE.
+With the upgrade of ROOT and its EVE package~\cite{ROOT_EVE}, the development of event display tools has become more convenient.
+Several recent HEP experiments, such as ALICE~\cite{ALICE}, CMS~\cite{CMS}, JUNO~\cite{JUNO}, and Mu2e~\cite{Mu2e}, have developed event-display software based on ROOT EVE.